Benefit by Windham High

 WINDHAM -- Thanks to an anonymous donor, a local nonprofit group is another step closer to building an educational wind turbine and weather station at Windham High School.

-Late last week, members of the Windham Initiative for Renewable Energy (WIRE), announced their $50,000 fundraising
+Late last week, members of the Windham Initiative for Renewable Energy (WIRE), announced their $50,000 fundraising goal had been achieved, allowing them to accept proposals from local renewable energy vendors.

-The group’s chairman, Alan Carpenter, a former Windham selectman and planning board member, said the an anonymous donor, who offered to match any contribution made to WIRE up to a $20,000 maximum, along with fundraising efforts of the Windham Endowment for Community Advancement, assisted
+The group’s chairman, Alan Carpenter, a former Windham selectman and planning board member, said the an anonymous donor, who offered to match any contribution made to WIRE up to a $20,000 maximum, along with fundraising efforts of the Windham Endowment for Community Advancement, assisted in meeting the goal.

 The donation was granted in memory of the late Stephen O. Anderson, who encouraged local educational programs in technology and nature, Carpenter said.